Izenda7Series/docs/dev/mvc_core_setup_guide.rst

      - http://localhost:14809/
      - The setting value must be base address of your front-end web page url.

-Next you must ensure the UserName value of records in AspNetUsers table in Mvc5StarterKit DB must be matched with UserName value in IzendaUser table of IzendaMvc DB.
+Next you must ensure the UserName value of records in AspNetUsers table in MvcCoreStarterKit DB must be matched with UserName value in IzendaUser table of IzendaMvc DB.

 Configuring the Izenda API Service
 ===========================================